nachoapps/dadguide-flutter/README.md

 Take a look at lib/data/README.md; this project uses codegen for some files and you need to start that while developing.

-## Running integration tests

-We've got one integration test so far.
-You can run it by running the command `flutter drive --target=test_driver/app.dart --no-build` in the root folder.